 Quick Answer

-Every child develops at their own pace, so don’t panic if your baby isn’t meeting exact timelines!
-Generally, babies should babble by 6-9 months, say first words like “mama” or “dada” around 12 months, and have 10-25 words by 18 months.
-Talk to your pediatrician if your child has no words by 18 months or isn’t combining words by 2 years.
+Every child develops at their own pace, and milestones are ranges rather than exact dates.
+Generally, babies babble by around 6-9 months, say first words like “mama” or “dada” around 12 months, and have roughly 10-25 words by 18 months.
+While there is normal variation, do not simply “wait and see” if your child is missing milestones — talk to your pediatrician if your child has no words by 18 months or isn’t combining two words by 2 years.

 Language Development Milestones by Age